Animal Sciences and Agricultural Education

 The California State University, Fresno Dairy Unit is one of the few collegiate dairies run entirely by students.

-A staff of about 20 students maintains two different breeds of dairy cattle, the Holstein and the Jersey, 24 hours a day, 7 days a week year round.
-There are approximately 275 to 300 cows here and about 160 of them are used in the milk string.
+A staff of about 20 students maintains three different breeds of dairy cattle, the Holstein, Jersey, and the Brown Swiss, 24 hours a day, 7 days a week year round.
 Each cow in the milk string is milked twice a day and seven days a week, with no exceptions to holidays.
-Milking is at 2:00 a.m. and 2:00 p.m. each day.
+Milking is at 2:30 a.m. and 2:30 p.m. each day.

 The Holstein breed is black and white in color.
 A mature Holstein will weigh 1,600 pounds or more and their milk contains about 3.5% butterfat.
 Their calves will weigh about 85 pounds at birth.
 One Holstein cow can produce about about 80 pounds of milk per day (about 9 gallons).
 This breed originated in the Netherlands.
 Hollander and Dutch settlers first brought them over to the United States in 1795.

 The Jersey breed originated on the Island of Jersey which is off the English coast near the coast of France.
 Jersey cattle are fawn in color with a black muzzle and usually a dark switch on their tail.
 Mature Jersey cows weigh about 1,100 pounds and their calves weigh about 50 pounds at birth.
 Jerseys are smaller framed than Holsteins, but they are very well known for their high percentage of butterfat in their milk.
 A Jersey cow can produce about 68 pounds of milk a day (about 8 gallons) with a butterfat content of 4.5% to 5.5%.